Keio University

 Nobuto Yamamoto

 The impact of the COVID-19 pandemic, which has spread since the winter of 2020, has also affected the activities of the Keio University Athletic Association.
-The current Keio University Athletic Association consists of 43 clubs and 59 divisions, all of which experienced a suspension of activities from late February through May.
-Nevertheless, with the full support and guidance of Keio University and the Mita Athletic Association (the alumni organization), we have managed to overcome this difficult situation and have entered a phase of resuming activities, albeit with restrictions.
+The current Keio University Athletic Association consists of 59 divisions across 43 clubs, all of which experienced a suspension of activities from late February through May.
+Nevertheless, under the full support and guidance of the Keio University and its alumni organization, the Mita Athletic Association, we have managed to overcome this difficult situation and have entered a phase of resuming activities, albeit with restrictions.

 The organization of the Athletic Association is as follows.
-The President of the Juku serves as the Chairman, followed by the Vice-President in charge of the Athletic Association and the Directors of the Athletic Association.
-The Board of Directors consists of Directors, Deputy Directors, and Vice Principals.
-Athletic Association offices are established at the Mita and Hiyoshi campuses.
-Student representatives organize the Athletic Association Headquarters and collaborate with the offices to ensure the smooth implementation of each club's activities.
-The Mita Athletic Association, composed of alumni organizations from each club, provides full support, including supervision and guidance for current club activities.
+The President of Keio University serves as the President of the association, followed by the Vice-President in charge of the Athletic Association and the Director of the Athletic Association.
+The Board of Directors consists of the Director, Assistant Directors, and Vice Principals.
+Athletic Association offices are established at Mita and Hiyoshi.
+Student representatives organize the Athletic Association Headquarters and coordinate with the offices to ensure the smooth implementation of each club's activities.
+The Mita Athletic Association, composed of alumni organizations from each club, provides comprehensive support, including supervision and guidance for current club activities.

 In this way, the Athletic Association has continued its unique activities within Keio University as a loose organizational body.
 Its history already spans 128 years.
 Furthermore, the basic stance of the Athletic Association is to respect the independent judgment and activities of each club.

-From the stage when the spread of the COVID-19 pandemic was still unclear, the Athletic Association made its stance clear, prioritizing the health, safety, peace of mind, and prevention of infection for members and related parties in accordance with Keio University policy.
-On February 28, the Athletic Association issued a "Request for Self-Restraint in Athletic Association Activities (Response to COVID-19)."
+From the stage where the spread of the COVID-19 pandemic was still unclear, the Athletic Association has made its stance clear, prioritizing the health, safety, and peace of mind of club members and related parties, as well as the prevention of the spread of infection, in accordance with Keio University policy.
+On February 28, the Athletic Association issued a "Request for Self-Restraint of Athletic Association Activities (Response to COVID-19)."
 This followed the Keio University decision to cancel or postpone events, and requested that "for the time being, meetings such as training camps and farewell parties be cancelled."

-One month later, on March 27, a second report titled "Regarding Athletic Association Activities on Weekends" was issued.
-Following the worsening situation, such as the Tokyo Metropolitan Government's request on March 25 to refrain from non-essential outings on weekends, the Athletic Association "requested that each club conduct activities cautiously based on their own judgment."
+One month later, on March 27, the second report, "Regarding Athletic Association Activities on Weekends," was issued.
+In response to the worsening situation, such as the Tokyo Metropolitan Government's request on March 25 to refrain from non-essential outings on weekends, the Athletic Association "requested that each club conduct activities cautiously based on their own judgment."
 At this point, many clubs had already decided to suspend their activities.

-The 4th report, dated April 29, was titled "Response of the Athletic Association Office and Future Athletic Association Activities Following the Extension of the Campus Facility Closure Period."
-This was based on the decision by Keio University, which had already closed campus facilities from April 7 to May 6, to extend that closure for the time being beyond May 7, as announced on April 28.
+The fourth report, dated April 29, was titled "Response of the Athletic Association Office Regarding the Extension of the Campus Facility Closure Period and Future Athletic Association Activities."
+This was based on the judgment that while Keio University had already designated the period from April 7 to May 6 as a closure period for campus facilities, it decided on April 28 to extend that period for the time being even after May 7.

 At the end of May, two months after the suspension of Athletic Association activities, the fifth report, "Toward Athletic Association Activities After the Lifting of the State of Emergency," was issued.
-On May 27, the Keio University COVID-19 Response Headquarters announced that starting June 8, essential within Keio facilities for maintaining educational and research activities would be opened for use in stages.
-In line with this principle, the Athletic Association requested that each club and division create their own individual policies for resuming activities.
+On May 27, the Keio University COVID-19 Response Headquarters announced that starting June 8, within Keio facilities essential for maintaining educational and research activities would be utilized in stages.
+In line with this principle, the Athletic Association requested that each club and division create their own individual policies toward resuming activities.
 This document clearly stated guidelines for precautions before and after activities, and how to handle cases where infection is suspected or confirmed.

-From late May to early June, each club and division presented a roadmap for resuming activities tailored to the characteristics of their respective sports.
+From late May to early June, each club and division presented a roadmap for resuming activities in a manner consistent with the characteristics of their respective sports.
 In each roadmap, one could clearly see the traces of current members, managers, coaches, and alumni organizations pooling their wisdom.
-The Athletic Association carefully reviewed all documents and made judgments on whether activities could resume, were permitted with conditions, or were not allowed.
+The Athletic Association carefully reviewed all documents and made judgments on whether activities could resume, be resumed with conditions, or not be resumed.

 However, in response to the worsening infection situation in the Tokyo metropolitan area, on July 12, we were forced to issue the painful announcement "Regarding the Prohibition of Summer Training Camps in the Athletic Association."
 This was also in response to Keio University guidelines, but knowing the importance of summer camps for the fall season, it was a heartbreaking decision.

 University sports are condensed into four years.
 Due to the impact of the COVID-19 pandemic, one-eighth of that time was forced into a suspension of activities.
-Furthermore, the schedules for official matches for each sporting organization toward the second half of the year are not yet clear.
-The realization of regular matches against our ally, Waseda, also remains uncertain.
+Furthermore, the schedules for official matches for each sports organization toward the second half of the year are not yet clear.
+The realization of regular matches with our ally Waseda also remains uncertain.
 Nevertheless, the members of the Athletic Association do not neglect their daily training and are preparing for the day they will fight as representatives of Keio University.